2019 Novel Coronavirus (COVID-19)

 Stay updated on the latest COVID-19 updates that make living, learning and working together at Mizzou safer.
 See Show Me Renewal.

 MU continues to work closely with infection control experts at MU Health Care and local and state public health officials, and follows guidance from the Centers for Disease Control and Prevention (CDC).
 Additionally, the Missouri Department of Health and Senior Services (DHSS) has activated a statewide public hotline, 877-435-8411, for citizens or providers needing guidance regarding COVID-19.

-Fall classes at MU will start in-person as previously scheduled on Monday, Aug.
+Fall classes at MU started in-person on Monday, Aug.
 24. University officials will continue to monitor the pandemic situation closely and be ready to make any adjustments, including moving to remote or other models for delivering instruction, should that become necessary.
-Read more about MU’s plan
+Read more about MU’s plan.